Backgroound Image

 There are lots of things that you can include in your curbside recycling container:

-Almost any kind of paper or cardboard, and food, beverage and cleaning product containers made from glass, aluminum, or #1 and #2 plastics.
+Almost any kind of paper or cardboard, and food, beverage and cleaning product containers made from glass, aluminum, or #1, #2 or #5 plastics.
 Please check the number on your plastic containers that indicates the type of plastic.
 You can usually find the number in the “Recycling Symbol” at the bottom of the container.

-Try to avoid buying plastic containers with the numbers 3, 4, 5, 6 or 7 since there is currently no easy way to recycle them.
-Plastic marked with #5 can be dropped off at a Whole Foods store or mailed to Preserve.
-Whole Foods discontinued collection of #5 plastics in mid-2021 and Preserve’s mail-in program is on hold.
+Try to avoid buying plastic containers with the numbers 3, 4, 6 or 7 since there is currently no easy way to recycle them.

 Common Recycling Mistakes: